gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 `samples_per_plugin images=<number>` sets the number of images you'll be able to see when moving the image slider.

-There's basically **2 things you want to monitor** during your training (not counting console output; redundant if you use t-board)
+There's basically **2 things you want to monitor** during your training (not counting console output <- redundant if you use tensor board)

 #### Monitor your loss/statistics curves